devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_02.md

 Is there any need of LifeCycle rules?

 Why do we prefixed our bucket with the project ID?
 Why did we create a second bucket for the files of the application?
-Why not to use only one bucket for the received files and for the specific application's files with differnt subfolders?
+Why not use only one bucket for the received files and the specific application's files with different subfolders?

 #### Deployment with gsutil CLI